forrestdworsky/Nslookup/README.md

 The first column contains the hostname or domanin name.
 The second column contains the port number.
 Both columns are required and the CSV must be named "input_hostnames.csv".
 The script will output a new CSV containing the IP addresses in a file called "output_ip_address.csv".

+An incorrect hostname may cause a socket error.